-It’s understandable that most people want to prevent their cars and power tools from rusting, but some steel objects actually gain character from having a nice rusty patina.
-With a few household chemicals, it’s easy to speed the oxidation process along.
-Below, we’ve shared the basic steps to give your outdoor decorations a charming, weathered look.
+How to Acquire a Rusted Metal PatinaUnderstandably, most people want to prevent their cars and power tools from rusting, but some steel objects gain character from a beautifully detailed rusty patina.
+With a few household chemicals, it’s easy to expedite the oxidation process.
+The discussion below details some of the basic steps to give your outdoor decorations a charming, weathered look.

 Check out our Safety Products available for your Project!